skalenetwork/skale-consensus/docs/block_signature_verification.md

 Each consensus block proposal includes EcdsaProposerSignature object.

+EcdsaProposerSignature is a signature of the proposal using the ECDSA private key of the node that made the proposal.

 $$ EcdsaProposerSignature = EcdsaSign(ProposerNodeEcdsaKey, Proposal) $$

-The proposal of signed by the ECDSA private key of the node that made the proposal.

 ## Block proposal DA_THRESHOLD_SIGNATURE